 When You Can Be Charged With Baiting

 A North Carolina hunter can be charged with baiting not only if he knew but if he SHOULD HAVE KNOWN that he was hunting either over or near where bait had been placed.
-Obviously, hunters should be cautious when hunting bear or turkeys in areas where deer hunting takes place.
+Obviously, hunters should be cautious when hunting bears or turkeys in areas where deer hunting takes place.
 An area is considered baited for 10 days after all bait has been consumed or removed.

 A good rule of thumb is to scout the area you are hunting to make sure it is free from any type of baiting activity.
 Additionally, the North Carolina Wildlife Resource Commission does a good job on their website discussing issues regarding baiting and is a good reference source.